sr99622/onvif-mcp/docs/SNAPSHOT.md

 `Environment=`.

 ## Step 2 — Collect Each Camera's Real Snapshot URI

+NOTE: Not all cameras will support Digest Authentication.
+Some cameras will only support Basic Authentication.
+Digest is preferred, use Basic as the fallback.
+Also, some cameras do not implement either protocol correctly and may produce garbage output.
+If a curl to a camera snapshot does not respond properly to repeated attempts, abandon the url and move on.
+It is possible that the camera has some endpoints that work and others that do not, so don't give up entirely on the camera, give up on an individual endpoint.

 The snapshot endpoint is vendor-specific and may differ from any URL pattern you expect, so **never guess it** — read it from ONVIF.
 For every camera